atsyplenkov/pastum/README.md

 ![](https://github.com/atsyplenkov/pastum/raw/master/assets/demo-r-tibble.gif)

+### Text table to Markdown table

+You can also paste from the clipboard as Markdown table by choosing the `Table ➔ Markdown` option in the quick command shortcut or in the right click menu.

 # Try it Yourself

 In the table below, the most unfortunate and complex situation is presented.
 It is a mixture of empty cells, strings, integer and float values.
 Select, copy and try to paste it into the IDE.
 The `{pastum}` will recognize all types correctly and fill empty cells with corresponding `NA`/`missing`/`None`/`null` values.